Defining Teaching Excellence

 Engaging

-Excellent teachers help learners develop as independent, critical thinkers by actively engaging students in the learning process.
-These teachers are intentional about identifying the relevancy of course content to students by sharing their sincere interest in the topic and when relevant, their own research in a way that extends beyond the classroom.
+Excellent teachers help learners develop as independent, creative, and critical thinkers by actively engaging students in the learning process.
+These teachers develop and share their genuine interest in the topic and demonstrate the applicability of content to academic and professional pursuits.

 Teaching, Learning, & Professional Development Center